 - Value: We looked for knives that provide great value for money.

 Users love how sharp the blade is right out of the box — you can easily cut through carrots, potatoes, and meat with little pressure.
-The ergonomic handle is crafted to minimize wrist tension so you can use it for longer without getting tired.
+The ergonomic handle is crafted to minimize wrist tension so you can use it for longer periods of time without getting tired.

 We gave this the coveted #1 spot because of its excellent performance and included accessories.